Jordan van den Lamb: Career and activism

 In 2024, Van den Lamb posted the address of a house in Victoria to his followers stating that the house was vacant and encouraging squatters to move in.
 Subsequently, squatters took up residence in the house, removing goods and installing a CCTV and heating system.
 The house had been mostly unoccupied since 2007 after the owner had died; his daughter received ownership of the house and had gradually been improving it as it was a "knock-down", but she wanted to eventually live in it.
 The owner was living there "a few nights" every eight weeks and had been spending "every penny" she could on improving it so she could move in.
 Her insurance claim relating to the squatters was denied, leaving her with A$70,000 of costs.
 Asked if he wanted to apologise to the owner, Van den Lamb stated "I guess so...
 I don't want her to feel bad".

+Van den Lamb's actions were criticised by Prime Minister Anthony Albanese who described the activist as a "disgrace" who was engaging in "reprehensible, self-indulgent behaviour".
+He responded by calling Albanese a disgrace for not doing more to solve the housing crisis.

+In October 2025, Van den Lamb started The Party Line Podcast with Victorian Socialists members Anneke Demanuele and Omar Hassan.

+Van Den Lamb was ranked in 7th place on Crikey's 2024 Shitstirrer Index.